SmartX-Labs/SmartX-Mini/SmartX-Mini-2026/Experiment/Lab-2. InterConnect/Lab#2_InterConnect_v2R10_Eng.md

 > [!note]
 >
-> `--security-opt seccomp=unconfined` 옵션은 HypriotOS의 커널(4.19)에서 seccomp 정책이 일부 시스템 콜을 차단하는 문제를 우회하기 위해 필요합니다.
+> The `--security-opt seccomp=unconfirmed` option is required to bypass the issue of the seccomp policy blocking some system calls in HypriotOS kernel (4.19).

 <!-- -->